 The President's Budget is ordinarily transmitted to Congress each year on the first Monday of February.
 Preparation of the President's Budget typically begins nine months prior to transmittal.
-For example, formulation of the President's FY 2013 Budget (transmitted to Congress in February 2012) began in the spring of 2011 when the President's Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President's priorities and goals.
+For example, formulation of the President's FY 2017 Budget (which was transmitted to Congress in February 2016) began in the spring of 2015 when the President's Office of Management and Budget (OMB) issued guidance to the various departments and agencies to develop budget proposals based on the President's priorities and goals.

 After several months of examining program needs and priorities, each department and agency submits to OMB its initial budget request in early fall.
 OMB then conducts a review of agency budget requests and combines them—with OMB modifications—into a complete set of budget proposals.